elevin14/calculator/README.md

 # calculator
 An implementation of a calculator.
+Specs from The Odin Projects, https://www.theodinproject.com/courses/web-development-101/lessons/calculator